SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 ## HTTP Header Authentication
 You can delegate user authentication to third-party systems (proxies/servers) using HTTP Header Authentication.
+See `SSO AUTHENTICATION` section within `sonar.properties` file.

 When this feature is activated, SonarQube expects that the authentication is handled prior any query reaching the server.
 The tool that handles the authentication should: